 Do Justice | Love Mercy | Walk Humbly

-Justice is not simply punishment, it is a call to make things right.
+Charity is not justice and justice is not punishment.
+Justice is a call to make things right.
 We believe Scripture is clear about God’s heart for the poor, vulnerable, and marginalized.
 He also gives clear instructions to those in a place of privilege to ensure justice is upheld.

 “Speak up for those who have no voice, for the justice of all who are dispossessed.
 Speak up, judge righteously, and defend the cause of the oppressed and needy.”

 Without Jesus, there is ultimately no good news in justice.
 The need for justice means that someone has done wrong and someone has been wronged.
 Pain is present even if just consequences are put in place.
 Only through Jesus do we see the solution of punishment taken and righteousness given offering wholeness to both the wronged and the wrong doer.
 He has taken the punishment that we all deserve for our wrongs.
 He has made it possible for us to walk in freedom, forgive others, and have abundant life.
-He calls us to be reconciled to one another.
+Because of this, we can seek justice together.

 The posture of our service is mercy.
 God has shown us indescribable mercy, and more than that, grace.
 When we truly grasp the love He offers to His children, it is impossible to withhold that love from others.
 Because we ourselves have been recipients of mercy, we can move beyond sympathy to empathy as we extend mercy to others.